 Hint: Complaint channels

-The guideline Worth Listening – Understanding and Implementing Human Rights Grievance Management " lists complaint channels that you can use for a comparison:
+The guideline Worth Listening – Understanding and Implementing Human Rights Grievance Management " (in German only) lists complaint channels that you can use for a comparison:

 - Hotline (complaints hotline for employees or affected individuals)